6" Stromanthe Triostar

 SHIPPING & PICKUPS

-We ship orders anywhere in the contiguous United States (except California).
+We ship orders anywhere in the contiguous United States.
 Orders, once processed and packed up, will ship to you from Pittsburgh, PA via USPS 2-3 Day Priority Mail.
 Orders are usually taken to the post office Tuesday through Friday of each week.
-Planters may ship separately from plants.

 Please keep your location's temperature in mind when placing an order, especially if your package will need to sit outside once it is delivered.
 If your package will need to sit outside for an extended period of time in extreme temperatures, please consider using a different shipping address or waiting until the weather is better suited for shipping.